ImgBotApp/InternetNL/faqs/report/test/good_en.md

-Passed all subtests ⇒ full score for test section
+Passed all subtests ⇒ full score in test section